 - 10 Tips to become a better Java Developer

-- Top 5 Courses to learn Spring Boot in 2022
+- Top 5 Courses to learn Spring Boot in depth

-- 10 Frameworks for Java and Web Developer in 2022
+- 10 Frameworks for Java and Web Developers

 Thanks, for reading this article so far.
 If you like these best Java Microservice frameworks then please share them with your friends and colleagues.
 If you have any questions or feedback then please drop a note.

 P. S. - If you are keen to jump into the world of Microservices and looking for free online courses to learn Microservice development then you may also like to explore Master Spring Microservices with Spring Boot & Spring Cloud! course by Karthikeya T on Udemy.
 This 1-hour long free hands-on course is a great way to start building Microservice in Java.

 Top comments (6)

 Just a minor mistake that I could spot, Micronaut is in 3.2. as of time writting this comment.
 It states that you wrote article on 30.11.2021. so it was already out.
 So Gradle is 7.2 for it or newer since it was updated quite a few times in last 2 months.

 THank you, glad you these additional Java frmaeowrks useful.
 Btw, Spring is the king :-)